The Gardens of Cornwall & The Chelsea Flower Show: May 14-23, 2026

 Today we’ll say good bye to St Austell and move to West Cornwall.
 On the way, we’ll enjoy a very special food and art experience with the Seaweed Institute.
 Foraging on the beach, you will learn to identify and forage local seaweed species at the ocean foreshore.
 The cultural history of seaweed in Cornwall will be discussed, as well its agricultural, scientific and ecological uses.
 Then we’ll go back inside to to the art room to make a pressing, a Victorian practice that captures the beauty of seaweeds.
 After laying out your designs they will be loaded into our seaweed press where they will dry over the next weeks in their studio.
 (To be delivered when you’re back home.)

 We’ll begin the day at Tremenheere Sculpture Garden, one of Cornwall’s most modern gardens.
 Art and nature merge seamlessly in this stunning garden and sculpture park.
 Encompassing works by internationally renowned works of art such as James Turrell’s Sky Space, it also has thoughtful plantings of subtropical species.
-After enjoying a leisurely lunch and some free time, we will go to Marazion to explore the art galleries and take a walk on the beach.
-For those who want to really stretch their legs, take the causeway out to St Michael’s Mount.
-The Mount also has a beautiful, fragile, terraced garden.
-Designed in 1878, it comes with a walled garden and a unique Victorian ‘Seagull Seat’.

-This morning we’re going to the nearby Trewidden Estate.
+This afternoon we’re going to the nearby Trewidden Estate.
 Lovingly nurtured by generations of the Bolitho family and their devoted local gardeners, this sanctuary—just minutes from the historic fishing villages of Newlyn and Mousehole—is compact, gentle, and a perfect encapsulation of all the best Cornish gardens have to offer.
 There is a truly remarkable stand of tree ferns, said to be the finest in the Northern Hemisphere, and the Walled Garden has mixed borders to provide a riot of color.

 Barbara Hepworth Museum

-Day 9: St Ives & Barbara Hepworth Museum & Garden
+Day 7: Barbara Hepworth Museum & Garden

 St Ives is known for its pottery, boats, beaches and beatniks.
 We travel there by train on one of the most scenic routes in Britain.
 Enjoy spectacular views as the line sweeps along the coast past the golden sands of Hayle Towans and Carbis Bay before arriving in St Ives.